AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bert.md

 <br>

-IndicBERT is a multilingual ALBERT model trained on large-scale corpora, covering 12 major Indian languages: : Assamese, Bengali, English, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
+IndicBERT is a multilingual ALBERT model trained on large-scale corpora, covering 12 major Indian languages: Assamese, Bengali, English, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 IndicBERT has much less parameters than other public models like mBERT and XLM-R while it still manages to give state of the art of performance on several tasks.

+#### Download Model

+The model can be downloaded [here](https://storage.googleapis.com/ai4bharat-public-indic-nlp-corpora/models/indic-bert-v1.tar.gz).
+Both tf checkpoints and pytorch binaries are included in the archive.

 #### Usage